 Parking in the University of the Pacific parking lots is by permit only.
 Parking regulations are enforced Monday through Friday from 7 a.m. to 10 p.m.
 Violations of the parking regulations are subject to be cited or towed at the owner's expense.
 Violations that are subject to C.V.C.
 Code 22658 or S.C.C.
 25.150. are towed to the nearest garage.
 To recover a towed vehicle, contact the Sacramento Police Department at 916.264.5471.

 - Not displaying a currently issued parking permit for the current school year.

 - Not displaying the permit in the correct location on the vehicle

 - Parking in a spaces that have been reserved for the Dean, Faculty, Executive Staff, Adjunct Professors during restricted hours, and special guests or visitors

 - Parking in restricted areas or obstructing traffic

-- Leaving vehicles on McGeorge School of Law property for 72 hours or longer with expired registration and non-operational
+- Leaving vehicles on University of the Pacific property for 72 hours or longer with expired registration and non-operational